-Tool and die makers set up and operate a variety of computer-controlled or mechanically-controlled machine tools to produce precision metal parts, instruments, and tools.
+A tool and die maker is someone who sets up and operates a variety of computer-controlled or mechanically-controlled machine tools to produce precision metal parts, instruments, and tools.
 They work in machine shops and tool rooms and on factory floors.
-Most work full time during regular business hours.
-However, overtime, evening, and weekend work are common.

 What does a Tool and Die Maker do?